-Bacteria and field parameter data was collected at six locations along Big Cottonwood Creek: three in the upper watershed, one below the mouth of the canyon, and two in the lower sections.
-One sample at the highest location site resulted in an E. coli value above the chronic limit, but other than that, all upper sampling locations had healthy E. coli results.
+Bacteria and field parameter data was collected at 22 sites along Big Cottonwood Creek, although 16 of the locations were related to MST and do not have consistent sampling.
+Of the six locations consistently sampled along Big Cottonwood Creek three are in the upper watershed, one below the mouth of the canyon, and two in the lower sections.
+One sample at the highest location site resulted in an E. coli value above the chronic limit but other than that, all upper sampling locations had healthy E. coli results.
 The two lowest sampling locations show consistent high values for E. coli.
 This can be attributed to canal inputs and increased urbanization.
-Two of the top sampling site conductivity measurements show significantly higher levels than all other sampling locations.
-This could be due to constant low flow levels and large recreation related impervious surface runoff nearby.
+The top sampling site shows conductivity measurement that are significantly higher levels than all other sampling locations.
+This is believed to be related to changes in the flow of the stream due to channel modification by beavers.
 Other parameters fall into a normal range with increasing disturbance in the lower watershed.
 Macroinvertebrate samples were collected at nine locations in Big Cottonwood Creek: five in the upper watershed, one at the canyon mouth and three in the lower watershed.
-The upper sites show ranges from very good to fair.
-The fair site is one point away from good and is located between two heavy recreation access nodes.
-The very good site had the highest score of all samples in SLCo in 2017.
+The upper sites show ranges from very good to good.
+Upper big cottonwood creek shows some of the highest macroinvertebrate ratings of all samples collected in 2018.
 This could be related to a long stretch of perennial, unaltered flow to the channel.
-Upstream from the sample are a series of beaver ponds that create wetland habitat and catch fine sediment.
 The middle sample is in the fair range but very close to the poor range.
 This sample is collected in Big Cottonwood at the same point where heavy modification begins.
-All lower samples are in the very poor range.
+All lower samples are in the very poor to poor range.
 Channel stability is healthy in the upper canyon with some disruption where creeks meet mountain development areas.
 Scores drop quickly as soon as the creek enters the valley and it subject to human bankalterations.
 The lack of water due to resource management in lower reaches of the stream make it difficult for any riparian corridor to exist and further disrupt stream stability.
+WPRP promotes a lowtech, process-based restoration strategy for impaired headwater streams.